Squeezing equivalence of quantum harmonic oscillators under different frequency modulations: Applications

 \subsection{Relationship between squeezing equivalence and shortcuts to adiabaticity}

 In the context of shortcuts to adiabaticity, TDHOs are utilized to describe the fast frictionless cooling of atoms and quantum gases in harmonic traps \cite{Salamon-PCCP-2009, Chen-PRL-2010,Chen-PRA-2010,Stefanatos-PRA-2010, Choi-PRA-2012,Choi-PRA-2013,Odelin-RMP-2019,Beau-Entropy-2020, Huang-Chaos-2020,Dupays-PRR-2021}.
 The measure of the degree of nonadiabaticity, given by $Q^{*}(t)$, can be written in terms of the squeezing parameter $r(t)$ by $Q^{*}(t)=\cosh[2r(t)]$ \cite{Galve-PRA-2009}.
-In our case, we can define the initial and final values of $Q^{*}(t)$ as given by $Q_{0}^{*}=Q^{*}(t\leq 0)$ and $Q_{f}^{*}=Q^{*}(t>\tau)$, respectively.
+In our case, we can define the initial and final values of $Q^{*}(t)$ as given by $Q_{0}^{*}=Q^{*}(t<0)$ and $Q_{f}^{*}=Q^{*}(t>\tau)$, respectively.
 Thus, for nonadiabatic transformations one has $Q_{0}^{*}=1$ and $Q_{f}^{*}>1$, whereas for adiabatic transformations, $Q_{0}^{*}=Q_{f}^{*}=1$ \cite{Galve-PRA-2009}.
-This latter condition, required by adiabatic protocols \cite{Beau-Entropy-2020}, implies that $r_0=r_f=0$, which leads to null fluctuations in the energy [Eq. \eqref{eq:var-E}], as well as a null mean number of excitations [Eq. \eqref{eq:<N>-2}], so that the initial and final populations will be the same, as required by protocols that seek shortcuts to adiabaticity \cite{Chen-PRL-2010,Beau-Entropy-2020}.
-In this way, a null squeezing parameter in the intervals $t\leq 0$ and $t>\tau$ are the key step to reach protocols that lead to shortcuts to adiabaticity \cite{Choi-PRA-2012,Choi-PRA-2013}.
+This latter condition implies that $r_0=r_f=0$, which leads to null fluctuations in the energy [Eq. \eqref{eq:var-E}], as well as a mean number of excitations that does not change [Eq. \eqref{eq:<N>-2}] [consequently, $ \sigma_{\hat{N}}^{2}(n,t)=0$)], so that the initial and final populations will be the same, as required by protocols that seek shortcuts to adiabaticity \cite{Chen-PRL-2010,Beau-Entropy-2020}.
+In this way, a null squeezing parameter in the intervals $t<0$ and $t>\tau$ are the key step to reach protocols that lead to shortcuts to adiabaticity \cite{Choi-PRA-2012,Choi-PRA-2013}.